Michael Papadjanian

 the Ozakom, March 1917.
 He established the eastern equivalent of the Ramkavars under the name Zhoghovrdakan (Populist) party in 1917.
 He participated in the Russian Armenian National Congress, October 1917; he and the other members of the Ozakom were criticized for ineffectiveness.
 He participated in the negotiation of the Treaty of Batum on May–June 1918 and signed the treaty.

 After the declaration of the Democratic Republic of Armenia, he was assigned to the Paris Peace Conference as a member of the delegation of the Republic of Armenia; he became a member of the central executive of the Armenian General Benevolent Union.
-In 1929, he was delegated by his party to discuss with the Soviet Armenian government the re-establishment of ties between Eastern and Western Armenians.
+In 1929, he was delegated by his party to discuss the re-establishment of ties between Eastern and Western Armenians with the Soviet Armenian government.